-Jason’s business is supported by his partner Birgit Deubner, who takes on multiple roles including: Creating & maintaining Jason’s website and social media content for marketing purposes (images & text), co-designing new glass pieces, product and studio photography; and general behind the scenes management.
+Birgit Deubner joined Jason Stropko Glass in 2014.
+She covers multiple roles including: Creating & maintaining Jason’s website and social media content for marketing purposes (images & text), co-designing new glass pieces, product and studio photography; and general behind the scenes management.

-“I hope to share my love of nature by creating natural objects from glass, ranging from: the helix pattern embedded within translucent glass, a finely crafted, twisted cane work; to the bold presence of nuts and seeds in coloured glass and sometimes clear; to vases that range from spectacular colour effects to those that imitate the texture of tree bark chestnuts.”
+“I hope to share my love of nature by creating objects in glass.
+Ranging from: the life giving DNA helix pattern embedded within translucent glass, a finely crafted, twisted cane work; to the bold presence of nuts and seeds in coloured glass and sometimes clear; to vases that range from spectacular colour effects to those that imitate the texture of tree bark chestnuts.”

 “I think of life as a uniquely miraculous experience.
 I thrive on knowing that I earn my living with the creation of objects inspired by significant cultural expressions and nature itself and always with a material that itself is so close to nature.
 A material that has the ability to withstand the passing of time, if cared for: able to remain long after today’s life will fade from memories.